-- If buttercream accidentally becomes too thin, add 1/4 C confectioners sugar at a time until desired thickness results.
+- If buttercream becomes too thin, add 1/4 cup powdered sugar at a time until desired thickness results.

-- Use approximately 2 C buttercream for each layer of cake.
+- Use approximately 2 cups buttercream for each layer of cake.

-- When using icing colors, always achieve the lightest shade first and then go darker.
+- When using icing colors, always achieve the lightest shade first then, go darker.
 Never dark to light as you may not have enough buttercream to lighten the dark shade.

 - Recipe may be cut in half for less frosting.